ajithk1503/EDA-DA/README.md

-# EDA-DA
-Assignment for Exploratory Data Analysis Course
+# Exploratory Data Analysis of telecom churn data
+Data has been analysed to find the recurring customers and also the most used services offered by the company

+# Topics Covered :
+* 1D statical analysis